IntergatedCircuits/IPoverUSB/README.md

 # IP over USB

-This repository contains the embedded firmware demonstration of a virtual LwIP server connected to the USB NCM interface of an STM32 board.
+This repository contains the STM32 embedded firmware demonstration of a virtual network with a single lwIP server (DNS, DHCP, HTTP) presented on the USB network adapter interface.
-It's meant to be a starting point for IP over USB applications and a low-cost IP stack development platform.
+It's meant to be a starting point for IP over USB applications (using CDC-NCM protocol) and a low-cost IP stack development platform.

 ## How to use